Maahygrah/web3-onchain-log/README.md

 ## Section 5: Campaign Operations & Onboarding
 * **Feedback Loop Optimization:** A structured method of gathering user bug reports during decentralized application (dApp) testnets, organizing them by severity, and delivering them directly to core developers to rapidly improve UI/UX.

+* **Liquidity Imbalance (LI):** A market condition occurring when a single, massive market order creates a vertical price movement, leaving buy-side or sell-side orders completely unfilled on the chart.
+Traders track these gaps as future magnets for price action.